 Charles Lambdin recently published a piece on Medium titled “Dear Agile, I’m Tired of Pretending”.
-In the post Charles talks about his frustrations with the current state of Agile practice.
+In the post Charles talks about his frustrations with the state of Agile evolution practice.
 Some notable lines include:

 - “Agile is dead.”
 People keep saying that.
 But then they say, “We’re just kidding.”
 They tell you they meant the way you do Agile is dead.
 And stupid.
 But “real” Agile isn’t dead.
 It’s just that everyone does Agile wrong.
 So I guess real Agile is, you know, Agile in theory.
 Even I have done this.
 And you know what?
 I’m sick of doing it.